encode/django-rest-framework/docs/api-guide/authentication.md

 This policy uses a simple token-based HTTP Authentication scheme.
 Token authentication is appropriate for client-server setups, such as native desktop and mobile clients.

-To use the `TokenAuthentication` policy, include `djangorestframework.authtoken` in your `INSTALLED_APPS` setting.
+To use the `TokenAuthentication` policy, include `rest_framework.authtoken` in your `INSTALLED_APPS` setting.

 You'll also need to create tokens for your users.

-    from djangorestframework.authtoken.models import Token
+    from rest_framework.authtoken.models import Token

     token = Token.objects.create(user=...)
     print token.key